 What is the Massachusetts Farm to School Network?

 The Network will offer learning opportunities and improve communication between farm to school practitioners, highlighting and sharing challenges and best practices for the rich diversity of farm to school activities in our state.
-The Network will help us find the resources and connections we need to create integrated farm to school programs: programs that bridge the cafeteria, classroom, and community environments.

 Massachusetts Farm to School Network Leadership Team